Speak with the Casco Bay Recovery Team: (844) 953-1628

 What is OCD?

-What-is-OCD OCD is a very disruptive disease that can take over a person’s life and prevent them from taking part in many of the most enjoyable parts of life.
+What-is-OCDOCD is a very disruptive disease that can take over a person’s life and prevent them from taking part in many of the most enjoyable parts of life.
 It’s an anxiety disorder, and a person with OCD has unreasonable fears and anxiety because of repeated thoughts.
 OCD features a pattern of unwanted thoughts and fears (obsessions) that cause the person to do repetitive behaviors (compulsions).

 A person with OCD may try to ignore or stop their obsessions, but that just increases their discomfort and anxiety.
 After a while, they feel driven to perform compulsive acts to try to ease the stress.
 Performing these rituals gives them temporary relief, but the anxiety always returns.
 Despite the attempts that people with OCD have to get rid of bothersome thoughts or urges, they keep coming back.
 This then leads to more ritualistic behavior, and that’s the vicious cycle of OCD.